janpsegers/Organ-pipes/README.md

 Handle diameter : not yet implemented.

+the flow is roughly

+enter the parameters in a gui
+calculate the dimensions in the calculator class print the dimensions using the calculatore class transfer the dimensions to the generator class. generate the svg output using the generator class.

 give it a try for a single pipe. it will calculate the pipe dimensions a generate an svg file of the different parts.